chetan6780/Complete-Preparation/GFG_other/stack/2_next_greater_element.md

      - if stack is empty there is no greater element.
      - else top is greater element, push it in the vector.
 3. Push element in the stack.
-4. Reverse the vector since we have traversed from back.
-5. Return the ans vector.
+4. Return the ans vector.

 ### Code